To ensure that your files sync correctly, first verify three things:

 Max character length

-Windows only allows file and folder names of 260 characters or less; however, current versions of the Dropbox desktop app are able to read and write to locations that are longer than 260 characters long without problems.
+Windows only allows file and folder names of 260 characters or less; however, current versions of the Dropbox desktop app can read and write to locations that are longer than 260 characters.

-Some applications might still be subject to the operating system limits and may have problems accessing files that are in long paths.
+Some applications are subject to the operating system limits and may have problems accessing files with long paths.
 Additionally, some applications—such as Microsoft Excel—have shorter limits (218 characters).

 For example, if you have an Excel 2010 file in a path that is 261 characters long, Dropbox will sync it to your computer.
-However, when you try to open it Excel, Dropbox will show an error message like File Cannot be accessed.
+However, when you try to open it in Excel, you’ll see the error File Cannot be accessed.
 To fix this problem, shorten the name or move the file or folder to a higher-level folder.

 Note: Windows counts the file path as part of the name.
 This sample file path is 142 characters, not the 16 characters of the file name:

 C:\Users\Panda\My Documents\Dropbox\Creative Nonfiction\My Autobiography\Favorite Things\Favorite Foods\Bamboo\Family Recipes\Fresh Leaves.doc

 Most Linux installations allow you to have two files or folders with the same name but different capitalization.
 However, by default, Mac and Windows won't differentiate file or folder names by case.
 Therefore, if Dropbox comes across Linux directories named "Sample folder" and "sample folder" (lowercase "s"), it will still sync both folders to Mac and Windows computers.
 But one folder will appear as a copy of the original folder and will be appended with case conflict.